-Peer Mentors, who participate at no cost, have the opportunity to learn leadership skills through their role as a mentor.
-While working with participants with ASD, Peer Mentors will gain an understanding and acceptance for individuals who may be different from themselves.
-Benefits include:
+We are always looking for volunteer teen Peer Mentors age 13-18, who will have the opportunity to learn leadership skills through their role as a volunteer mentor.
+While working with participants with ASD, Peer Mentors will gain an understanding and acceptance for individuals who may be different from themselves including:

 - Experience can be used in a resume and/or college application.